Whether your mother is biological, someone who adopted you, or a mother within the realm of dance, use this time to honor her.

 In the very act of dancing, we are honoring women past and present, all over the world.

-The women who gave birth to our physical beings are obviously very special, but there are so many other women to pay homage to… those women with no blood ties who selflessly gave birth to us in different ways.
+The women who gave birth to our physical beings, and/or raised us throughout our childhoods are obviously very special… but there are so many other women to pay homage to; the women with no blood ties who selflessly gave birth to us in different ways.

 Our Dance Mothers nurtured us and raised us in art and beauty.
 They helped us through our baby steps to grow into strong performers, sharing our triumphs and our woes, advising us, seeing us through the ruts and rough periods.
 They understood our discouragement, our passions and helped us fulfill our goals.

 No matter what style of dancing you perform, take a moment to think of all those who came before you, those who pioneered the way for us, those who taught our teachers.

 Give silent respect and love to the myriad women whom we never even knew in our lifetimes, women from your country and many other countries all over the globe who all have a hand in what we are doing today: practicing the gift of dance that we might sometimes take for granted, grumbling in a class or competing in an audition for a gig.